 Call for Manuscripts for “Shaw and His Contemporaries” series:

-For Palgrave Macmillan’s “Shaw and His Contemporaries” series.
-Send proposals to the co-editors, Peter Gahan <email@example.com> and Nelson Ritschel firstname.lastname@example.org.
-See the series at https://www.palgrave.com/gp/series/14785.
+For Palgrave Macmillan’s “Shaw and His Contemporaries” series, send proposals to the co-editors, Peter Gahan <firstname.lastname@example.org> and Nelson Ritschel email@example.com.
+See the series at https://www.palgrave.com/us/series/14785.
 Discounts are available to members of the ISS.
 For Discount Code, contact Membership Secretary at Brigitte Bogar firstname.lastname@example.org.

-OTHER BOOK SERIES: The following series are not seeking proposals for new books, but the books published are mostly still available for purchase, some available at amazon.com and other online book retailers:
+OTHER BOOK SERIES: The following are not seeking proposals for new books, but the books published are mostly still available for purchase, some available at amazon.com and other online book retailers:

 The University Press of Florida “Bernard Shaw Series,” Series Editor R. F. Dietrich.
-See http://upf.com/authorbooks.asp?lname=DIETRICH&fname=RICHARD&mname=F%2E.
-Discounts to ISS members may still be available on the UPF Series.
-You have to search by author and/or title.
+The series is no longer featured as a series, so you have to search by author and/or title.

 The University of Toronto Press “Shaw Correspondence Series,” Series Editor L. W. Conolly.

 See utorontopress.com/ca/catalogsearch/result/?q=The+Shaw+Correspondence+Series.
 Scroll down to find all nine books in the series.